-Our 5-year-old son is a huge dinosaur fan.
-As a result, I too have read many dinosaur books, watched many episodes of Dinosaur Train and made many trips to local dinosaur museums.
-Thankfully, Utah has dinosaur sites aplenty.
-When I found out about sites near Moab where we could see real dinosaur bones and tracks out in nature, we had to see them for ourselves.
+My 12-year-old son was a huge dinosaur fan a few years ago.
+As a result, I have read many dinosaur books, watched many episodes of Dinosaur Train and made many trips to local dinosaur museums.
+I was converted, and now I drag him to dinosaur destinations.

 I also love petroglyphs and there are some amazing and easily accessible examples of ancient rock art in several places near Moab.

-Here are some of the family-friendly dinosaur and petroglyph sites we’ve seen near Moab, Utah.
+Here is my list of family-friendly dinosaur and petroglyph sites near Moab, Utah.

 Mill Canyon Dinosaur Trail

 The Mill Canyon Dinosaur Trail is a short, flat dirt trail where you can see real bones from several varieties of dinosaur still embedded in the rocks.
 They are just a few feet above the ground, so they are easy to see.
-They would be hard to spot if you didn’t know what to look for.
-Interpretive signs along the trail help you spot and identify the fossils.
+Interpretive signs help you spot and identify the fossils.

 The Potash Road Dinosaur Tracks are even more accessible.
 Potash Road is just north of Moab and is well marked from Highway 191.
 The drive is beautiful, with the Colorado River on one side and sheer, colorful cliffs on the other.